adelciotto/sdl3_gpu_shaders_cross_compile/README.md

 If everything worked correctly, there will be a `build_release` folder in the root level of the project, and it will contain a freshly-built `sdl3_gpu_shaders_cross_compile` executable.

 This `sdl3_gpu_shaders_cross_compile` has been built in release mode.
-If you'd like to modify the source, debug it and live-reload shaders, you can just run `build_linux.bat` with no arguments for a debug build.
+If you'd like to modify the source, debug it and live-reload shaders, you can just run `build_linux.sh` with no arguments for a debug build.
 The executable will be in a `build_debug` folder.

-## TODO

-- [ ] Upload pre-built binaries to releases.

 ## Dependencies / Tools